Fertilizing Lilies

 Lilly Fertilizing Tips

-• Choose a fertilizer that contains a balanced mix of nutrients, including nitrogen, phosphorus, and potassium.
+• Choose a slow-release fertilizer that contains a balanced mix of nutrients in spring.

 • Follow the recommended application rates and frequency for the specific fertilizer you use.